grant-appzen-12/docs/content/content.md

 The Self-service credential generation now supports OAuth 2.0 for AppZen products.
 The introduction of OAuth 2.0 is for users opting for direct API based integration for their deployments, and for existing users with API Key based authorization.
 A new UI will be visible under the integration dropdown with the name ‘API Credentials’ from where API credentials can be generated without raising a support ticket.
 Currently, AppZen enables users with a System Admin Role to generate and regenerate these credentials.

+{% hint style="info" %}
+In this section, understand how to configure OAuth 2.0 through a self-service portal.
+The feature is currently only supported for Expense Audits, and future releases will also include Autonomous AP.

+**NOTE: OAuth 2.0 is for new customers who opt for API-based integration.**

+Even for existing customers who use API key-based authentication, it is available.

+Since OAuth 2.0 is an industry-standard protocol for authentication, AppZen ensures all across availability.
+{% endhint %}

 #### Request for OAuth 2.0 token

 You need to generate an access token to AppZen's API gateway for authentication and validation.
 For this, refer to Token Generation